Namukku Parkkan

 Namukku Parkkan is a 2012 Malayalam film directed by Aji John, starring Anoop Menon and Meghna Raj in the lead roles.
-Jayasurya plays a pivotal guest appearance while Mohanlal makes a vocal appearance in the film.
+Jayasurya makes a pivotal guest appearance while Mohanlal makes a vocal appearance in the film.

 Plot

 Namukku Parkkan reflects the realities of a middle-class Malayali family.
 Rajeev is a veterinary surgeon and his wife, Renuka, is a primary school teacher.
 They have two school-going daughters.
 They lead a happy and contended life and dream of owning a house that is beyond their means.
 They live in a small rented house and don't have a proper bathroom.
 One day, somebody peeps in when Renuka is bathing.
 They have plans for their ideal house, a house merging with nature, with lots of trees and a lovely garden and cattle roaming the compound.
 All others in their family own houses.

 Rajeev is served with a note to vacate the house.
 He asks for some grace period till he finds a new house.
 An unexpected incident in his life makes it inevitable for him to build a house.
 He sets out on a journey to own a house and the realities he encounters in his journey form the rest of the story.
 C.I.
 Velu Nagarajan, a Karnataka police officer residing in Kerala, "helps" Rajeev and the rest of the story is the other incidents he faces.